Sanjit1806/Data-to-Insight-LLM-Agent/README.md

 # 📊 Data-to-Insight AI Agent

-An LLM agent that answers user questions from CSV files using semantic search, FAISS, and Mistral LLM which returns both natural language insights and personalized plots.
+An LLM agent that answers user questions from CSV files using semantic search, FAISS, and Gemini/Mistral LLM which returns both natural language insights and personalized plots.

 ---